Free shipping on orders $75+

 How to Treat Adult Diaper Rash From Diarrhea

 While a majority of older adults who deal with incontinence simply have bladder leaks, some people suffer from bowel incontinence.
 This is further complicated with dealing with diarrhea.
 Stool can be very irritating to the sensitive skin in the genital area, so it’s important to change your incontinence products as soon as an accident occurs.
 This is key to rash treatment.
 From there, it’s absolutely essential to fully cleanse the area.
-Our Flushable Cleansing Wipes are a perfect option for cleansing between showers or baths.
+Our Cleansing Wipes are a perfect option for cleansing between showers or baths.
 You may also want to consider some odor control products.

 How to Prevent Adult Diaper Rash